hardkorebob/dust-lang/README.md

 As your manifesto states: "The foundation is already here.
 It has always been here."
 C already has a type checker.
 Dust just makes sure C can see the types clearly by putting them in the names.
 No abstraction.
 No inference.
 No tracking.
 Just naming.

 ---
+**HAHAHA!
+Never has my jaw dropped more...are you guys joking?**

 RUST REQUIREMENTS:
-There are no strict hardware requirements,(HAHAHA!) but building the compiler is computationally expensive, so a beefier machine will help, and I wouldn't recommend trying to build on a Raspberry Pi!

-We recommend the following.
+There are no strict hardware requirements:

  - 30GB+ of free disk space.
  - 8GB+ RAM